No JUCO football or volleyball in Minnesota this fall after MCAC cancels season

 Dakota College Bottineau also was a member of the MCAC in football before dropping its program after the 2019 season.

-Bismarck State College regularly schedules Minnesota teams for volleyball and basketball, as does United Tribes for basketball.
+Bismarck State College regularly schedules Minnesota teams for volleyball and basketball games, as does United Tribes for basketball.

-The MCAC consists of 24 two-year colleges: Alexandria Technical & Community College, Anoka-Ramsey Community College (Coon Rapids), Central Lakes College (Brainerd), Century College (White Bear Lake), Fond du Lac Tribal and Community College (Cloquet), Hibbing Community College, Itasca Community College, Lake Superior College (Duluth), Mesabi Range College (Virginia) and Minnesota State Community and Technical College in Fergus Falls.
+MCAC membesship includes: Alexandria Technical & Community College, Anoka-Ramsey Community College (Coon Rapids), Central Lakes College (Brainerd), Century College (White Bear Lake), Fond du Lac Tribal and Community College (Cloquet), Hibbing Community College, Itasca Community College, Lake Superior College (Duluth), Mesabi Range College (Virginia) and Minnesota State Community and Technical College in Fergus Falls and Worthington.

 A decision on whether or not winter and spring sports will be held is expected in the fall.

-The decision by the MCAC is continued fallout from the COVID-19 pandemic and the financial toll it has caused collegiate athletic departments at all levels.
+The decision by the MCAC is continued fallout from the COVID-19 pandemic and the financial toll it has taken on collegiate athletic departments at all levels.

 Last month, Gillette College and Sheridan College, both in Wyoming, announced they were dropping their entire athletic departments with the exception of rodeo.

-Gillette College and Sheridan College, both frequent opponents of Bismarck State College and United Tribes, offered men’s and women’s basketball, and men’s and women’s soccer.
+Gillette College and Sheridan College, both frequent opponents of BSC and United Tribes, offered men’s and women’s basketball, and men’s and women’s soccer.
 Sheridan also had a volleyball team.

+"There have been schools we've been playing for many years that have had to drop athletics altogether.
+Some others are having to make some really hard decisions about what they're going to do this year and in the future," Gilliss said.
+"It's a tough time right now.
+We've never really seen anything like this before, so we're just trying to make the best decisions we can for everyone involved."

 Reach Tribune sports editor Dave Selvig at (701) 250-8246 or david.selvig@bismarcktribune.com